vim-advent-calendar/vimways.org/content/2018/tejr-runtime-hackery.md

 That’s nice, but it’s wrong
 ---------------------------

-Sometimes, you just plain don’t like something that the stock runtime files do, but you don’t want to edit the runtime files directly, because they’ll just get overwritten again the next time you upgrade Vim.
-Similarly, you don’t want to maintain a hacked-up copy of the full runtime files in your own configuration, just to change a few lines; it would be better to work *around* them, if we can.
+Sometimes, you just plain don’t like something that the stock runtime files do.
+You don’t want to edit the included runtime files directly, because they’ll just get overwritten again the next time you upgrade Vim, and you can’t carry them around as part of your personal configuration.
+You don’t want to maintain a hacked-up copy of the full runtime files in your own configuration, either.
+It would be better to work *around* the unwanted lines, if we could.
+Fortunately, `'runtimepath'` lets us do exactly that.

 ### Variable options

 Accommodating plugin authors will sometimes provide variable options to allow you to tweak commonly-requested things.
+You should always look for these first;
+you may not even need to read any Vim script to do it, as they are often described in [`:help`][he] topics.

-For example, the stock indenting behaviour for the `html` filetype does not add a level of indent after opening a `<p>` paragraph block, as it does for an element like `<body>`.
+For example, the stock indenting behaviour for the `html` filetype does not add a level of indent after opening a paragraph block with a `<p>` tag, even though it *does* add indentation after an element like `<body>`.
 Fortunately, there’s a [documented option variable][hi] that switches this behaviour named `html_indent_inctags`, which we can define in `~/.vim/indent/html.vim`.
 This will get loaded just *before* `$VIMRUNTIME/indent/html.vim`: